Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Sparse MAP Estimators

 Typically we find that these preliminary iterations take $\sim$ 5-10 iterations to converge, and recover close to optimal parameter selection for a range of test cases -- note that here the optimal selection of $\mu$ is that which maximizes the SNR of a recovered image.

 Another factor which can influence the quality of reconstructions is the selection of wavelet dictionary.
-In this paper we consider Daubechies (8 levels) and SARA dictionaries \citep{[39],[50]}, though a wide variety of wavelet dictionaries exist \emdash such as the starlets in \citet{[17]} or discrete cosine transforms in \citet{[7]}.
+In this paper we consider Daubechies (8 levels) and SARA dictionaries \citep{[39],[50]}, though a wide variety of wavelet dictionaries exist, see \textit{e.g.} starlets \citep{[17]}.
 The 8-level SARA dictionary is a combination of the Dirac and Daubechies 1 to 8 wavelet dictionaries.
 It is important to note that we use the SARA dictionary, not the complete SARA scheme \citep{[39],[50]}, which involves an iterative re-weighting scheme that is not considered here.